andy-anthelion/wdapp-demo/wdapp/README.md

-# wdapp
+# WingDing

-A new Flutter project.
+A platform independent chat application designed and developed entirely using Flutter